 Even if you are certain, you might want to consider a collaborative divorce or a mediator where the two of you can work through the process as partners and not adversaries.
 With either option, a team of legal, financial, and childcare experts will work with you and your spouse to minimize the potential damage of a divorce proceeding.

 Don’t go it alone.
-Find the right attorney.
+Find the right family law attorney.

 Sure you can go online and attempt to handle the process yourself.
 But having someone by your side can make a big difference.
 At the very least, it will ensure nothing is left to chance.
 Take your time.
 Talk with friends, families, co-workers, and others who have filed for divorce.
 Get their recommendations on a family law attorney.

-After working together with your family attorney you decide it’s a bad fit, don’t hesitate to end your relationship and find another lawyer.
+After working together with your family law attorney you decide it’s a bad fit, don’t hesitate to end your relationship and find another family lawyer.
 Do you approve your attorney’s negotiation (or litigation) style?
 Your divorce attorney needs to be a trusted advisor and advocate.
-The divorce process is already going to be difficult enough, you don’t want your attorney to create another obstacle for you.
+The divorce process is already going to be difficult enough, you don’t want your family law attorney to create another obstacle for you.

 There’s a lot of documentation that’s required.
-So, start assembling all the records you can even before meeting with an attorney.
+So, start assembling all the records you can even before meeting with a family lawyer.
 Here are just some of the records you should have ready and available:

 - Income-related documents including tax returns, pay stubs, financial statements, business expenses if either of you is self-employed, and any other information that helps establish both parties' income and earning capacity.